 See below for all our entry requirements to undergraduate courses at the University of Stirling.

-We make offers on the basis of Highers, though Advanced Highers can be a way of meeting entry requirements if you're unable to meet them with Highers alone.
-A grade C or above in Advanced Higher will translate as an upgrade to the Higher grade achieved.
-If you have an Advanced Higher without the relevant Higher, you'll normally be asked for grade B in the Advanced Higher.
+We make offers based on your Higher and Advanced Higher grades.
+Grade C or above in Advanced Higher counts as an upgrade to the original Higher grade achieved.
+If you have an Advanced Higher only (without the relevant Higher), you'll be asked for grade B in the Advanced Higher.

 We make offers based on grades rather than tariff points.

-We do accept Highers taken over two sittings, although you may be asked for a higher grade if you have repeat or upgrade examinations.
+We accept Highers taken over two sittings, although you may be asked for a higher grade if you have repeated or upgraded examinations.

 Core skills are encouraged, but are not normally listed as separate entrance qualifications in any offer we would make.